It’s a misconception that you can just walk into any dentist’s office and get dental implants. It doesn’t work like a WalMart or Target.

 What To Look For In A Dental Implant Specialist

-First and foremost, you want to make sure they’re certified to do dental implants, preferably by the ADA and the American Academy of Implant Dentistry (AAID).
+First and foremost, you want to make sure they’re certified by the ADA to do dental implants.
 The best option to choose a dental implant specialist rather than a general dentist because of all the extra schooling and training required of a specialist.

 Questions To Ask